Steckelberg Castle: History

-After Ulrich's death the whole family was enfeoffed with Steckelberg Castle.
-In 1452 Lorenz von Hutten (died 1498) signed a Burgfrieden agreement with the other co-heirs that, in addition to laying down the charges for common facilities, specified how the castle would be supplied in the event of a siege and under which conditions the castle could be used as the base in the event of feuds.
-In spite of this settlement, a dispute broke out that same year between Hutten-Steckelberg and their Wurzburg liege lord when he wanted to take on 32 external heirs.
-As a result, in 1458 the castle was besieged and finally conquered by Bishop John.
-By 1459 he had returned the castle, however, after an agreement had been reached.
+After Ulrich's death, the whole family was enfeoffed with Steckelberg Castle.
+In 1452, Lorenz von Hutten (died 1498) signed a Burgfrieden agreement with the other co-heirs that, in addition to laying down the charges for common facilities, specified how the castle would be supplied in the event of a siege and under which conditions the castle could be used as the base in the event of feuds.
+Despite this settlement, a dispute broke out that same year between Hutten-Steckelberg and their Wurzburg liege lord when he wanted to take on 32 external heirs.
+As a result, the castle was besieged and finally conquered by Bishop John in 1458.
+By 1459, he had returned the castle, however, after an agreement had been reached.
 The partially demolished buildings were rebuilt or renovated and occupied once more.

 On 21 April 1488, the reforming knight, Ulrich von Hutten, was born here.
 In a letter to Willibald Pirckheimer dated 1518, he vividly describes - but probably in an overstated way - the conditions at his home castle.

-In 1525, rebel farmers stormed the Steckelberg, but failed to take it.
-From the mid-16th century, the secondary family seat at the foot of Castle Hill in the parish of Ramholz gained in importance to its owners.
+In 1525, rebel farmers stormed the Steckelberg but failed to take it.
+From the mid-16th century, the secondary family seat at the foot of Castle Hill in the parish of Ramholz gained importance to its owners.
 Steckelberg Castle maintained its defensive role until the late 17th century, as enfeoffments during the Thirty Years' War make clear.
-Philipp Daniel von Hutten (died 1687) was the last aristocratic inhabitant of the castle, however.
-From this period there is also a hand drawing showing the castle in its final phase, having probably remained largely unaltered since 1509.
+However, Philipp Daniel von Hutten (died 1687) was the last aristocratic inhabitant of the castle.
+From this period, there is also a hand drawing showing the castle in its final phase, having probably remained largely unaltered since 1509.
 In 1700, the castle was already being used as a quarry.
-It can be assumed that, in the course of the Thirty Years' War it became uninhabitable.
+It can be assumed that in the course of the Thirty Years' War, it became uninhabitable.

-In 1883 Baron Hugo von Stumm purchased the ruins and protected them from further decay.
-He bought the Hutten estate in Ramholz for himself and built it into a spacious palace complex in the style of historicism.
+In 1883, Baron Hugo Rudolf von Stumm purchased the ruins and protected them from further decay.
+He bought the Hutten estate in Ramholz for himself and built it into a spacious palace complex in the style of historicism known as Ramholz Castle.

-In 2004 the current owner had the east wall of the castle renovated and cleared the moat.
-In early 2008 the ruins were placed out of bounds because parts of the north wall had collapsed.
-On 26 May 2013 the newly renovated ruins of Steckelberg Castle were officially re-opened to the public.
+In 2004, the current owner had the east wall of the castle renovated and cleared the moat.
+In early 2008, the ruins were placed out of bounds because parts of the north wall had collapsed.
+On 26 May 2013, the newly renovated ruins of Steckelberg Castle were officially re-opened to the public.